US probes Tesla Autopilot, steering wheels that can come off - KESQ

 The driver of the 2014 Tesla Model S was killed in the crash and a passenger critically injured.
 Four firefighters were treated for minor injuries, and the $1.4 million ladder truck was damaged.

+Automated driving systems aren’t always involved in the crashes that NHTSA sends investigators to.
+For instance, the Ohio State Highway Patrol determined that a Tesla that hit one of its patrol cars in November was “not being operated in any type of autonomous mode” at the time of the crash.

-Authorities said the truck had its lights on and was parked diagonally on northbound lanes of Interstate 680 to protect responders to an earlier accident that did not result in injuries.
+Authorities said the California firetruck had its lights on and was parked diagonally on a highway to protect responders to an earlier accident that did not result in injuries.

 A NHTSA spokeswoman said she couldn’t comment on an open investigation when asked if the Teslas are posing a danger to emergency workers.